The time has come to move away from NHPs and embrace more practical, reproducible, and cost-effective models.

 The FDA recognizes the challenges of the current NHP supply constraints and is working with researchers on how to minimize their use in nonclinical studies.
 The agency recently released guidance on how labs can mitigate the impacts of NHP shortages by replacing NHPs with alternative models, including non-animal models, whenever feasible3.
 In addition, the FDA Modernization Act 2.0 authorizes alternatives to NHPs, such as cell-based assays, computer models, and microphysiological systems like Organ-Chips, as acceptable models for drug development4.
 While Organ-Chips are not yet ready to assume all the roles played by NHPs, the technology is rapidly evolving, and the current NHP shortages should spur scientists to accelerate their adoption of next-generation alternatives where appropriate.

 Moving Away from NHPs

-Even without the revelation of illegal NHP sourcing, the biomedical community still needs to shift away from NHPs toward better models.
-As many as 90% of drugs that enter human clinical trials fail to make it to market, which is ample indication that current preclinical screening approaches are not providing the necessary information8.
+As next-generation drug development models become more advanced, researchers should begin to critically examine the performance of the models they use, including NHPs.
+As many as 90% of drugs that enter human clinical trials fail to make it to market, which is ample indication that current preclinical screening approaches are not providing the necessary information5.
 Because Organ-Chips start with human tissue, they have the potential to provide more precise data to inform drug development and help companies choose agents that are most likely to succeed in trials.